80036nd/FutureRestore-Script/README.md

 # How to use:

-Step 0.1) Download device IPSW, download device SHSH blob from a SHSH Blobs saver (Have it ready if already downloaded)
+Step 0.1) Download device SHSH blob from a SHSH Blobs saver (Have it ready if already downloaded)

+Step 0.2) Download device IPSW for SHSH blob

+Step 0.3) Clone git repository

 Step 1) Open terminal cd into the folder and then run chmod +x restore.sh